mxre/lazyloader/README.md

 * The header file `lazyloader.h` contains functions, that can be used to programmatically set the loader library.
 Note that if automatic loading is enabled, in the library, another library can only be loaded, if the automatic loading failed.
+* The stub generator generates a source file for each funtion, this minimizses the size of an executable that is linked with this library since only required object files need to be included.

 ## Todo
 * Windows nmake needs a better detection for which object files need to be built.